-The ENAV Group companies have developed their 231 Models on the basis of the principles underlying this Model and incorporate its contents, except where an analysis of their sensitive activities finds it necessary or advisable to adopt different or additional specific prevention measures with respect to those indicated in this Model, and in this case they notify the Supervisory Body of the Company.
+The ENAV Group companies have developed and adopted their 231 Models on the basis of the principles underlying this Model and incorporate its contents, except where an analysis of their sensitive activities finds it necessary or advisable to adopt different or additional specific prevention measures with respect to those indicated in this Model, and in this case they notify the Supervisory Body of the Company.
+Support to ENAV Companies in the establishment of their own compliance models, as well as in ensuring the coordinated and synergistic management of the activities of their supervisory bodies, particularly through the aforementioned reporting system, is also provided under specific intercompany service contracts, by organisational units of the Parent Company.